 Become a Member of Shared Capital

-Join the 200 cooperatives and 250 individuals in more than 30 states who are members of Shared Capital Cooperative.
+Join more than 300 cooperatives and 100 individuals in 35 states who are members of Shared Capital Cooperative.
 Members have voting rights and are eligible to borrow from and invest in the cooperative fund.
 Any cooperative or individual can be a member of Shared Capital Cooperative.

 Cooperatives, entities operating on a cooperative basis, and groups intending to form a cooperative, can become members of Shared Capital Cooperative.